-E. ACADEMIC/PROGRAM CALENDAR, HOURS AND SCHEDULE
+ACADEMIC/PROGRAM CALENDAR, HOURS AND SCHEDULE

-Students are scheduled by each preceptor to work as if they were full-time employees (i.e. 40 hours per week, 8 hours per day), to insure a continuum of experience in each practice area.
-Specific hours are based on the work schedule of the preceptors.
+Students are scheduled by each preceptor to work as if they were full-time employees (i.e. 35 hours per week, 8 hours on-site per day), to ensure a continuum of experience in each practice area.
+Hours are based on the work schedule of the preceptors.
 Depending on the type of experience, students may be scheduled as early as 6 AM and as late as 7PM.
 On rare occasions, interns may be asked to stay later than 7 PM.
 Days and specific hours assigned are at the discretion of each preceptor.
 Individual student requests for specific hours or days may not be able to be accommodated.
 All experiences of a specific type (i.e., community, clinical, food service management, etc.) are scheduled as a separate block of time.
+Experience may be live or virtual, depending on the ability of the site and preceptor, with a minimum of 600 hours associated with actual professional practice locations and maximum of 400 hours of simulation, with all interns completing a minimum of 1000 hours of practice.
+Rotations may start as early as June for interns, at sites that can accommodate an early start date, only after all Program Orientation and site clearances are completed.